tigera/docs/calico-enterprise/network-policy/beginners/policy-rules/service-accounts.mdx

 - Control which service accounts the developer team can use within a namespace
 - Write high-priority network policies for those service accounts (that the developer team cannot override)

 The network security team can maintain full control of security, while selectively allowing developer operations where it makes sense.

-Using **Istio-enabled apps** with {{site.prodname}} network policy, the cryptographic identity associated with the service account is checked (along with the network identity) to achieve two-factor authentication.

 ### Features